 Each participant gets lots of one-on-one attention from our superb instructors.
 ARA instructors teach year round so, unlike many artists who offer summer/holiday workshops our instructors are professional teachers as well as successful award-winning artists.
 Whether you are an award-winning experienced artist or have never painted before, our instructors will tailor to your skill level.

 Workshops at our physical location start at 10 am and end at 4 pm each day.
-Students are welcome to stay and continue working in the studio on their own until 9 pm.

 If you have any questions or are having trouble with online registration, please contact us.

 MASKS AND HAND HYGIENE ON ARRIVAL

 On entering the Columbus Centre, please use the hand sanitization stations in the lobby and elevator.
 Upon arriving on the 3rd floor, all arriving students are also expected to wash their hands in one of the sinks in the Figure and Workshop rooms.

 Students and instructors are expected to wear masks at all times.